nus-cs2113-AY2122S2/tp/docs/team/alanlowzies.md

 Singapore.

 ### About the Project
-WerkIt! is a command line interface (CLI) application written in Java hat allows users to create a weekly workout schedule for them to refer to and follow.
+WerkIt! is a command line interface (CLI) application written in Java that allows users to create a weekly workout schedule for them to refer to and follow.
 More details about the project can be found in the following locations:
 * [GitHub Repository](../../)
 * [WerkIt!
 User Guide](../UserGuide.md)